All Episodes

 Fill in the blank with whatever explanation you want.

-From that data point, it's helpful to go back and see what insight you can uh have about other positions that he used to push around this stuff.
+From that data point, it's helpful to go back and see what insight you can have about other positions that he used to push around this stuff.

-If Alex really never cared that much about police state stuff and federalizing of the National Guard, then what was actually what was he actually mad about?
+If Alex really never cared that much about police state stuff and federalizing of the National Guard, then what was actually, what was he actually mad about?

 What were the actual positions that he was trying to hide behind that facade of police state outrage?